apache/datafusion/datafusion-cli/README.md

 ## Ballista

 The DataFusion CLI can connect to a Ballista scheduler for query execution.
-Note that Ballista does not currently support the `CREATE EXTERNAL TABLE` SQL command, so this is of limited use.

 ```bash
 datafusion-cli --host localhost --port 50050